 Móczár (1997) wrote: « Most species of Cleptes [but this could be extended to the whole Chrysididae] are rare and their colour and sculpture show a great variety even within populations.
 The main reasons behind it are the cleptoparasitic lifestyle and the microclimatic circumstances which influence individual development.
 Thus, their classification is sometimes uncertain. »

 The main determination keys for Chrysididae have been supplied by the following Authors: W. Linsenmaier, L. Móczár, L.S.
 Kimsey and R. Bohart (see the Literature page).
-Chrysis.net gives a
+Chrysis.net reports a

 For citation purposes